StrucEng-Library-kfmresearch/strucenglib-website/tutorial_edit_website.md

 # Struc_Eng_Library_Website

 This website is built with [mkdocs](https://www.mkdocs.org/).
-A [Github Runner](https://github.com/kfmResearch-NumericsTeam/Struc_Eng_Library_Website/actions/workflows/deploy.yml) will redeploy the website on a new commit.
+A [Github Runner](https://github.com/StrucEng-Library-kfmresearch/strucenglib-website/actions/workflows/deploy.yml) redeploys the website on a new commit.

 ## Files and Directories